John Browne's Body

-John Browne's Body was a British television comedy series aired in 1969 on ITV.
+John Browne's Body is a British television comedy series that was first broadcast in 1969 on ITV.
 Produced by Associated Television (ATV), it starred popular actress Peggy Mount.

 Production

 The seven episodes of the sitcom aired between 3 April and 15 May 1969.
 The show was written by Rene Basilioco and directed and produced by Shaun O'Riordan.
 Peggy Mount and Naunton Wayne starred in the television series.

 All seven episodes are believed to have been destroyed.